Châteaugiron

 Châteaugiron (/fr/; Kastell-Geron; Gallo: Chaujon) is a commune in the Ille-et-Vilaine department of Brittany in northwestern France.
 It extended on 1 January 2017 by merging with the former communes of Saint-Aubin-du-Pavail and Ossé.
+Châteaugiron castle dates from the 12th century, and now houses the town hall.
+Its oldest part is the apse of the chapel; the keep dates from the 13th-14th century.

 Population

 Inhabitants of Châteaugiron are called Castelgironnais and Castelgironnaises in French.
+Population data given in the table and graph below refer to the area corresponding with the commune as of January 2025.